slin63/chord-failure-detector/readme.md

 "But wait!", you exclaim, "how does the node know where the ring exists so it can join the group in the first place?"
 Simple!
 Chord-ish depends on an *introducer* node that the new or rejoining nodes can rely on to exist at a fixed IP address, from which they can request group information.
 This group information comes in the form of a populated membership map.

-What happens if the machine running the introducer loses power, is disappeared by some powerful foreign government, or just gets busy with life and doesn't respond to its messages anymore, as all things might inevitably do in distributed systems?
+What happens if the machine running the introducer loses power, is disappeared by some powerful foreign government, or just gets busy with life and doesn't respond to its messages anymore, as all things might do in distributed systems?

 Communication & failure detection within the group, by Chord's nature, proceeds as normally.
 However, new nodes or rejoining nodes are unable to connect to the group and will continuously ping the introducer node until they get a response.